-At 10:45 house counselors bring their Houses to their Common Rooms, within the orchard, for spell practice (for the spell competition later in the day) and a theater game "zip zap zop" using the spells learned that day.
+At 10:45 house counselors bring their Houses to their Common Rooms for spell practice (for the spell competition later in the day) and a theater game "zip zap zop" using the spells learned that day.
 Camp Directors finalize set up for morning classes.